-Community and stakeholder outreach plans involve communicating with various groups, educating them on the work being done for wildfire mitigation, answering questions about the plan and receiving feedback on what’s important to them.
-Our plan will continue to evolve as we evaluate new technologies, gain more industry and stakeholder input and support, and complete more inspections and studies to inform our program.
-Our effort also includes collaboration and benchmarking with Electric Power Research Institute (EPRI), Edison Electric Institute (EEI), national labs and our neighboring utilities to share lessons learned and best practices.
+Community and stakeholder outreach plans involve communicating with numerous stakeholders, educating them on the work being done for wildfire mitigation, answering questions about the plan and receiving feedback on what’s important to them.
+Our plan will continue to evolve as we evaluate new technologies, gain more industry and stakeholder input, and complete more inspections and studies to inform our program.
+Our effort also includes collaboration and benchmarking with Electric Power Research Institute, Edison Electric Institute, national labs and our neighboring utilities to share lessons learned and best practices.
 Find out more about Xcel Energy’s commitment to the communities we serve.

 The team is actively meeting with communities across the state—and especially those in identified Wildfire Risk Zones—to share our plan.
 We’re working with high-fire threat communities in the wildland-urban interface – in mountain and forested areas.
 The team attends community meetings and works with county governments to describe what the program activities entail and explain why customers are seeing additional Xcel Energy crews working in the area.
 First responders and fire chiefs are very aware of wildfire risks, so we consider them key stakeholders, and solicit their feedback and share knowledge.